What Makes a Kernel Fast#

 GEMM is the opposite case.
 Its arithmetic intensity grows with problem size because each loaded tile can be reused for many multiply-accumulate operations.

-For a square fp16 matmul with M = N = K, the ideal arithmetic intensity is approximately:
+For a square fp16 matmul with M = N = K, the ideal arithmetic intensity (AI) is approximately:

 Attention#